-Total net change in fund balance - General Fund \$ (168,753) Capital outlays to purchase or build capital assets are reported in governmental funds as expenditures.
-However, for governmental activities, those costs are capitalized in the statement of net position and allocated over their estimated useful lives as annual depreciation expense in the statement of activities.
-Depreciation\$ (6,869)Capital Outlay8,455 1,586 Increase in accrued compensated absences is reflected as an expense on the statement of activities and not reflected as an expenditure on the statement of revenues, expenditures and changes in fund balance.
-(22,868) Changes in the District's net pension liability, deferred outflows of resources, and deferred inflows of resources related to the pension plan for the current year are not reported in the governmental funds but are reported in the statement of activities. activities.
-215,402 Changes in the District's net OPEB liability, deferred outflows of resources, and deferred inflows of resources related to the OPEB plan for the current year are not reported in the governmental funds but are reported in the statement of activities.
-4,356 Change in net position - governmental activities \$ 29,723
+Net change in fund Balances - total Governmental Funds \$ (410,332) Governmental funds report capital outlays as expenditures.
+In the statement of activites, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
+Depreciation expense (6,960) Changes in the District's net pension liability, deferred outflows of resources, and deferred inflows of resources related to the pension plan for the current year are not reported in the governmental funds but are reported in the statement of activities.
+(183,404) Changes in the District's OPEB liability, deferred outflows of resources, and deferred inflows of resources related to the OPEB plan for the current year are not reported in the governmental funds but are reported in the statement of activities.
+(5,724) Some revenues/expenses reported in the statement of activities do not require the receipt/use of current financial resources and, therefore, are not reported as revenues/expenditures in the governmental funds.
+Change in accrued compensated absences (17,116) Change in net position of governmental activities \$ (623,536)